AdamJDuggan/note_maker/posts/super-context-state-example.md

 ---

 Proof of concept of state wrapper for React.
-Expose a built in Errors state and Pending State
+Expose a built in Errors state and Pending State.

 ```